MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/cannot-use-autodiscover-to-connect-to-mailbox.md

 The conflicting information will then confuse an Outlook client during the Autodiscover process, causing it to report errors as mentioned above.

-Exchange Server 2010 SP1 cross forest move will not create this problem, as the attribute will be cleared properly during the mailbox move.
+Exchange Server 2010 SP1 cross forest move doesn't create this problem, as the attribute are cleared properly during the mailbox move.

 ## Resolution

-If you have moved archive-enabled mailboxes cross forest prior to installing Exchange Server 2010 SP1, we recommend that you clear the value of the `msExchArchiveDatabaseLink` attribute on any mail enabled users that might have them populated.
+If you have moved archive-enabled mailboxes cross forest before installing Exchange Server 2010 SP1, we recommend that you clear the value of the `msExchArchiveDatabaseLink` attribute on any mail enabled users that might have them populated.
 You can use a tool such as ADSIEdit to remove the value of this attribute.

 ## More information